navinesh/movie-trailer-website/README.md

 **What's included**

-Within the download you will find the following directory and files In the Movie trailer website folder you will find the following files.
+Within the download you will find the following directory and files.

 ```
 Movie Trailer Website/